CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 11. Optionally, select a notification channel where you want the events to be sent.

     Only previously created channels are available for selection.
 If no channel is available or selected, the notifications can only be retrieved from the database.
 You can add a channel at a later time and then add it to the rule.
-Refer to {{<link title="Configure Notifications/#create-a-channel" text="Create a Channel">}} and {{<link title="Configure Notifications/#change-add-or-remove-the-channels-on-a-tca-rule" text="Modify TCA Rules">}}.
+Refer to {{<link title="Configure System Event Notifications/#create-a-channel" text="Create a Channel">}} and {{<link title="#change-add-or-remove-the-channels-on-a-tca-rule" text="Modify TCA Rules">}}.

 12. Click **Finish**.